• Skip to primary navigation

 Lemon Dressing Preparation

-• In a mixing cup/bowl, whisk together lemon juice, olive oil, salt and pepper.
+• In a small bowl or cup, whisk together the lemon juice, olive oil, salt, and pepper.
 Set aside.

 Rolling silverbeet leaves